kaleidawave/ezno/checker/docs/types.md

 ### Open poly types
 Poly types retain information and flow of data through the use of higher poly types.

-A few differences
-- They are not subject to specialization (#TODO explain why)

 ### Objects
 In simple case objects (collections of data) can be considered constant